 Department of remote sensing and photogrammetry deals with development of modern remote sensing sensors, creation of innovative mapping methods, evaluation of new remote sensing data sources and fostering the adaptation of new remote sensing technology in Finland.
 Research within the department is divided into four research groups, which are

-- Mobile Mapping and Autonomous Driving
+- Autonomous mapping and Driving

 - Smart Pointclouds

 - Mapping and Change Analysis Applications with Multiple Scale Remote Sensing